AqwamCreates/DataPredict/docs/ProductionDeploymentAndConsulting.md

 * Partial Rollout: Only a subset of players (typically 20–30%) are exposed to the adaptive system initially.

-* Metric Monitoring & Kill Switch: Engagement, retention, and revenue metrics are monitored continuously.
+* Metric Monitoring And Kill Switch: Engagement, retention, and revenue metrics are monitored continuously.
 If degradation is detected, the system is disabled and diagnosed before further rollout.

 * This approach prioritizes predictability, reversibility, and player safety over aggressive optimization.